 With the turn of events, I really admired this character and he earned my respect.
 He was a gentleman and patiently waited for Princess Kyunghye to love him in return.
 You won’t see him sword-fight against his enemies, but he was courageous enough to stand for his beliefs and risk his life to protect it.

 Kim Yong-cheol as Grand Prince Suyang.
 I really appreciate Suyang’s scenes with Se-ryung as it shows us how deeply he cherish his daughter.
 It also gives us a deeper understanding of why Se-ryung cannot fully detest her father.
-Although it is to be expected that a daughter cannot fully detest her father, the scenes gives us a glimpse of Suyang’s gentle side.
+Although it is to be expected that a daughter cannot fully hate her father, the scenes give us a glimpse of Suyang’s gentle (human) side.

 At the beginning of the story, we see a lot of vibrant and lavish hanboks which may represent the state of our characters.
 But if you paid any attention to the characters’ costume, you’ll notice how things have changed and their lives losing its colors.